Particular/docs.particular.net/nservicebus/azure-storage-persistence/configuration.md

 #### Subscription Configuration

-The following settings are available for changing the behavior of subscription persistence through the `AzureSubscriptionStorageConfig` section:
+The following settings are available for changing the behavior of subscription persistence:

  * `ConnectionString`: Sets the connection string for the storage account to be used for storing subscription information.
   * NServiceBus.Azure Versions 6 and below defaults to `UseDevelopmentStorage=true`.